SalsabelDalaq/Program-1-Search-Methods/README.md

 **Input**:
 - Start and destination cities.
-- Selection of search method (Brute-Force, BFS, DFS, ID-DFS, Best-First, or A*).
+- Select a search method (Brute-Force, BFS, DFS, ID-DFS, Best-First, or A*).

 **Output**:
 - The route from the start city to the destination city.